a-moreira/Revised-Simplex/README.md

 ```

 #### Disclaimer
-This implementation serves an educational purpose and it's not optimized for huge instances.
-It can probably find your solution, but it might take forever.
-This version is not prepared to deal with degeneracy either.
+This implementation serves an educational purpose, it probably has a lot of bugs

 #### License
 This project is free software licensed under GNU General Public License v2.0 or later.